jostylr/mathpebbles/src/common.md

 [apply specifics]()

-In specifics, we load attributes to the container element and initiate the variable of interest.
+In specifics, weload attributes to the container element and initiate the variable of interest.

     let value = null;